Why block lattice, and how is it different from blockchain?

 Unlike traditional bitcoin-like blockchain, where all transactions are compiled in blocks in a single blockchain, block lattice (introduced by Nano) is a collection of multiple blockchains.
 That’s why we also call it blocklist as that’s how exactly the Lyra node database looks like - a big list (collection in nosql database terms) of blocks.
 Each user account adds transactions to their own blockchain.
-Such architecture enables extremely high scalability, instant authorization and settlements, and super light clients.
+Such architecture enables extremely high scalability, instant authorization and settlements, super light clients (wallets), and other important features that are necessary for mainstream business adoption.
 Let’s review them one by one.

 High Scalability (large number of tps - transactions per seconds) is achieved because each LYRA block contains just a single transaction which is added to a relatively short account blockchain, which allows the authorizer node to complete a processing (either authorization or settlement) of multiple transactions simultaneously, within a very short period of time.
 Only primary authorizer and backup authorizer nodes must carry the full block lattice, which means they are dedicated powerhouses of the network.
 Clients (wallets) don’t need a local node, and they carry only their relatively short account blockchains, or no blockchain at all (see the Light Clients section).

 Instant Payment Authorizations and Settlements are achieved because each transaction consists of two blocks: send (authorization) and receive (settlement), while each block is authorized individually, returning immediate result to the client.
 In traditional blockchains, transactions are accumulated in blocks, and blocks are added to the same blockchain, which prolongs both authorization and settlement times to minutes and even hours.